Late Francoism: Death of Franco

-Front page of the official Movement newspaper Arriba on 20 November 1975, reporting Franco’s death.
+Front page of the official Movement newspaper Arriba on 20 November 1975, reporting Franco's death.

-Since his admission to La Paz Hospital on 4 November, Franco was sustained using all available medical procedures while enduring a protracted agony (when regaining consciousness, he would murmur "how arduous it is to die").
+Since his admission to La Paz Hospital on 4 November, Franco was sustained using all available medical procedures while enduring agony (when regaining consciousness, he would murmur "how arduous it is to die").
 He underwent another operation on 15 November.
 He expired in the early hours of 20 November, "surrounded by his closest family and accompanied by the incorrupt arm of Saint Teresa of Ávila and the mantle of the Virgin of the Pillar."
 He died at 3:20 am, though the official announcement listed 5:20 am.
-The two-hour discrepancy represented the time required to initiate "Operation Lucero," the mobilization of security forces and the military to prevent incidents upon the announcement of the Generalissimo’s death.
+The two-hour discrepancy represented the time required to initiate "Operation Lucero," the mobilization of security forces and the military to prevent incidents upon the announcement of the Generalissimos death.
 Certain opposition leaders were placed under surveillance, while others were detained for a few hours.